 Dim sum restaurants in LA come and go all the time.
-What was once a hit spot for great food could become a sushi restaurant or in most cases another dim sum restaurant but with a different name.
-They always brag about spending loads of money to hire the best chefs in Hong Kong to make great dim sum.
-Eventually the chef moves on, quite possibly to another restaurant that offered him more money, and the cycle continues.
+What was once a hot spot for great food could become a sushi restaurant or in most cases another dim sum restaurant but with a different name.
+They always brag about spending loads of money to hire the best chefs in Hong Kong to make a great dim sum.
+Eventually, the chef moves on, quite possibly to another restaurant that offered him more money, and the cycle continues.

 I’m not sure how old or new Lunasia is.
 I found this place out while ready Eating LA, hmm foie gras dumplings eh?
 Everytime I come home I have to have some dim sum.
 So I dragged my family out to see what Lunasia was all about.
 The first thing about dim sum is that either you get there super early or prepare to wait for hours.
 Dim sum is not fast food.
 People tend to linger at their table drinking tea.
 We made the mistake of getting there close to noon and we waited for an hour to squeeze into a table for 4 with the 5 of us.